Pachegoals/pachegoals/README.md

 - SQL with MySQL and SQL Server.
 - Using different Linux based distributions as a hobby since 2019.
 - BASH scripting. 🐧
-- HTML and CSS for ASP.NET MVC and Blazor.
+- HTML and CSS for MVC & Blazor.
 - Learning Docker. 🐋
 - Some Python coding.
 - Hardware fan, Software lover. 💻